MiSTer-devel/TurboGrafx16_MiSTer/ReadMe.md

 ### Notes:
 * Do not forget to assign joystick buttons on keyboard in order to play on keyboard.
 * Both headerless ROMs and ROMs with header (512b) are supported and automatically distinguished by file size.
+* 64 sprites per line may improve the game look by reducing the flickering, but may introduce glitches in some games.

 ## Download precompiled binaries
 Go to [releases](https://github.com/MiSTer-devel/TurboGrafx16_MiSTer/tree/master/releases) folder.